На русском языке

 · ~ \rho is the moving mass density,

-· ~ \mathbf{ v_{\rho}} is the velocity of the mass flux, which creates the gravitational field and torsion.
+· ~ \mathbf{ v_{\rho}} is the velocity of the mass flux, which creates the gravitational field and torsion field.

 From the first equation it follows, that the torsion field has no sources, and hence, the torsion field lines are always closed as in case of magnetic field.
-According to the second equation, the torsion is produced by the motion of matter and the change in time of gravitational field strength.
+According to the second equation, the torsion field is produced by the motion of matter and the change in time of gravitational field strength.
 The third equation implies effect of gravitational induction.

-where \mathbf{ e}_{r} is the unit vector, directed from the point mass to the point where the torsion is determined, taken at earlier time taking into account the delay.
+where \mathbf{ e}_{r} is the unit vector, directed from the point mass to the point where the torsion field is determined, taken at earlier time (see retarded time).

-The rotating particle in torsion field
+Rotating particle in torsion field

 ~ \mathbf{K} = \frac{1}{2} \mathbf{L} \times \mathbf{\Omega}.